Gillespie follows the National Curriculum for KS1 & KS2 and the Early Years Foundation Stage Curriculum for Nursery and

 All lessons are carefully planned in advance, with the Headteacher overseeing the plans.
 Subject Coordinators (senior teachers in the school) also monitor the plans to make sure the curriculum is being covered and progress is being made.
 Teaching across the school is regularly observed by the Headteacher and Senior Teachers and by partner teachers to help improve practice.
 Parents/carers and members of the public can find out about our school curriculum, schemes and medium term plans for each class on the website.
 In addition, the school regularly provides curriculum workshops and information to parents.

-Please go to the Class section of the website to access year group medium term plans for each term of the year.
-In this section you will find plans for English, Maths and Science and the overall termly topic plan which includes foundation subjects – computing, music, history, geography, RE, PE (which incorporates gymnastics, dance, athletics and games), PSHE (personal, social and health education), arts and our modern foreign language French.
-The plans indicate how teachers make cross curricular links between subjects and which areas are studied discretely.
+Class pages include plans for English, Maths and Science and the overall termly topic plan which includes foundation subjects – computing, music, history, geography, RE, PE (which incorporates gymnastics, dance, athletics and games), PSHE (personal, social and health education), arts and our modern foreign language French.
+The plans indicate how teachers make cross curricular links between subjects and which areas are studied discretely

 The curriculum overview and scheme of works page has detailed overviews of how the school plans to deliver the national curriculum outcomes for each subject

 The individual subject pages provide information on teaching and learning for these subjects Class page